Dardan Vuthaj: KF Laçi

 After spending his entire youth and senior career in Italy, Vuthaj moved to Albania, the country of his parents' birth, to join Albanian Superliga side KF Laci.

 Imolese

 On 15 July 2019, he joined Serie C club Imolese on a one-year contract with an option to extend it for another year.

 Novara

 He played the 2021–22 season with Serie D club Novara, which he led to promotion to Serie C scoring 35 goals in 35 games, making him the most prolific football player in the Italian top four leagues.

 Foggia

 On 1 September 2022, Vuthaj signed a two-year contract with Foggia.
 On 26 January 2023, he returned to Novara on loan.
+Vuthaj's contract with Foggia was terminated by mutual consent on 28 August 2023.

+Crotone

+On 30 August 2023, Vuthaj signed with Crotone for one year, with an option to extend.

-International carrer
+International career

-Vuthaj was a young international for Albania.
+Vuthaj was a youth international for Albania.

 Personal life

-Vuthaj was born in Patras, Greece to Albanian parents, then moving to Liguria as a kid with his family.
+Vuthaj was born in Patras, Greece to Albanian parents, then moving to Liguria as a child with his family.